tomjoht/tomjoht.github.io/_posts/2023/04/2023-04-17-tutors-phind-dark-manuals-interfaces-automation.md

 I wanted to make it easier to create new blog post files in Jekyll, so I made a script that automates some of this functionality.
 (This is also an example of how AI tools can help you write code.) [**Read more >**](/blog/create-script-to-auto-create-new-post-jekyll)

-## From the archives: Five basketball strategies and how they might apply to tech comm, by Tom Johnson
+## From the archives: Five basketball strategies and how they might apply to tech comm

 This post, which I wrote in 2021 during the NBA playoffs, explains how various basketball strategies might apply to tech comm.
 The 5 strategies include (1) The shooting bigs, (2) The mismatch, (3) Small ball, (4) Dribble penetration, and (5).
 Hero ball.
 The post is a little dated, but if you’re a basketball fan, you might get a kick out of it. [**Read more >**](/blog/basketball-strategies-applicability-to-tech-comm)